purescript-halogen/purescript-halogen/docs/guide/04-Lifecycles-Subscriptions.md

 1. User interaction with HTML elements we rendered
 2. Lifecycle events
-3. Event sources, whether via `Aff` and `Effect` functions or from event listeners on the DOM
+3. Subscriptions, whether via `Aff` and `Effect` functions or from event listeners on the DOM

 You now know all the essentials for using Halogen components in isolation.
 In the next chapter we'll learn how to combine Halogen components together into a tree of parent and child components.